MartinEesmaa/VVCEasy/README.md

 # Credits & Licenses

-[VVCEasy](https://github.com/MartinEesmaa/VVCEasy) - VVCEasy is easy VVC, that no need compile.
+[VVCEasy](https://github.com/MartinEesmaa/VVCEasy) - VVCEasy is easy VVC, that no need to compile.

 License: MIT